cs1302uga/cs1302-tutorials/exceptions/exceptions1.md

 * [Handling Exceptions](#handling-exceptions)
 * [Regarding Scope](#regarding-scope)

-## Definition
+## Introduction

 In Java, an **exception** is an event that occurs during the execution of a program that encounters an error or some kind of exceptional situation.
-Often times, students get the impression that, when an exception occurs, the program is going to crash and give an obscure error message.
+Often times, students get the impression that, when an exception occurs, the only outcome is that the program will crash and produce an obscure error message.
 For this reason, students often try to avoid exceptions at all costs.
+In this tutorial, you will see that it is almost always better to let exceptions occur and then properly handle them instead of trying to avoid them.

-In this tutorial, we will demonstrate that exceptions, when used properly, can lead to cleaner code that has fewer bugs.
-You will see that exceptions are actually a way of passing a message from one method to another indicating that something unexpected happened.
-They can actually be informative and useful and should be handled (properly) instead of avoided.
+We will demonstrate that exceptions, when used properly, can lead to cleaner code that has fewer bugs.
+You will see that exceptions are a way of passing a message from one method to another to indicate that something unexpected happened.
+Exceptions can be both informative and useful and should be handled (properly) instead of avoided.

 When an exception occurs, two things happen: